Sam-Bag2018j/feedReader/frontend-nanodegree-feedreader-master/README.md

 This is an existing project from Udacity to front end web develper nano degree students, students have to use Jasmine to write all required tests to ensure the Javascript is working properly.

 ## How to Run Appilcation
-Download starter code from [here] https://github.com/udacity/frontend-nanodegree-feedreader.
+Download starter code from [here](https://github.com/udacity/frontend-nanodegree-feedreader).
 Then open the index.html file in a browser.

 ## Implemented Tests
 * Test that allfeeds has been defined and it isn't empty